 • In 2014, the FCA conducted an industry-wide review of the suitability of financial advice provided to individuals by a number of companies, including JLT, relating to enhanced transfer value ("ETV") defined benefit pension transfers.
 In January 2015, the FCA notified JLT that it was commissioning a Skilled Person review of ETV pension transfer advice given by JLT and a business acquired by JLT in 2012.
 Following the Skilled Person review which took place between 2015 and 2018, JLT engaged a compliance consulting firm to conduct an analysis of approximately 14,000 individual files to assess the suitability of the advice provided and, where appropriate, the amount of redress to be paid.
 In February 2019, prior to the completion of its acquisition by the Company, JLT recorded a gross liability of £59 million (or \$77 million).
-This preliminary estimate by JLT, reflected projected redress amounts based on the limited number of files examined as part of the Skilled person review and report.
+This preliminary estimate by JLT, reflected projected redress amounts based on the limited number of files examined as part of the Skilled Person review and report.
 Thereafter, the FCA expanded the scope of the review.
 As of December 31, 2020, the updated redress liability, including the projected costs of completing the review, increased to £155 million (or \$210 million) resulting from the expansion in the scope of the review, and the significant progress made in completing the individual suitability reviews.
-Payments of redress and expenses during 2021 and the first half of 2022 reduced the recorded liability to £6 million (or \$8 million) as of June 30, 2022.
+Payments of redress and expenses during 2021 and the first nine months of 2022 reduced the recorded liability to £6 million (or \$6 million) as of September 30, 2022.
 The suitability review and calculation of redress for affected customers is now substantially complete, and the vast majority of redress payments have been made.
-Subject to customer engagement, we expect the remaining redress payments to be made by the end of the third quarter of 2022.
+In July 2022, the FCA notified JLT that it had closed its review of this matter.
 This gross liability has been, and we anticipate will continue to be, partially offset by a contractual indemnity obligation and insurance recoveries from third-party E&O insurers.